Theft by Extortion & Blackmail

 - Blackmail and Extortion: Victim Representation

 Are you committing a Grand Larceny by Extortion if you scare your neighbor into paying a debt by threatening to tell his wife he is having an affair?
 Have you perpetrated a Grand Larceny by Extortion or Blackmail if you have a video of a drunk celebrity and you demand payment for that video in lieu of turning it over to a television station?
 Alternatively, has Grand Larceny by Extortion transpired if you threaten to report a person to the police if they do not repay you after they damaged your property in a fit of anger?
 Too many to type or address, perceived and actual Grand Larceny by Extortion transpires through countless means.
+If you are in a situation similar to these, do not hesitate to contact one of our Extortion attorneys serving New York.

 New York Extortion crimes are specifically defined in the New York Penal Law.
 The section that deals with Blackmail and Extortion is New York Penal Law section 155.05(2)(e).
 In general terms, if you compel another person to give you property (usually money) by scaring that person into doing so, you may have committed Extortion.
 This fear that you instill that drives the other person to give you property must be fear that you or another person will commit a specific act.
 Some of the more common examples of these acts delineated under New York Penal Law 155.05(2)(e) are as follows: